 Chiropractic is a drug-free, noninvasive treatment for spondylolisthesis.
 It is often a preferred treatment because the patient does not have to undergo painful surgery or take medication that could have undesirable side effects.
 There are three primary spinal manipulation techniques that may be used by the chiropractor:

 Chiropractic care has been found to be very effective in treating this condition, but prevention is always the best course of action.
 Regular exercise, healthy weight management, and regular chiropractic visits can help ward off many spine related conditions including spondylolisthesis.

-The information herein on "Spondylolisthesis And Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spondylolisthesis And Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.